It isn’t hard to find a “Top Ten” plugin list on any number of blogs out there. Heck, someone is probably writing one as we speak.

 But… I still haven’t found the right one.

 Fear not, there is another option: a custom plugin.
-Our next article will go into the why’s and how’s of custom plugin development.
+Our next post will go into the why’s and how’s of custom plugin development.